Error analysis (linguistics): Error analysis approach

-The two major causes of error, coined by the error analysis approach, are the Interlingual error which is an error made by the Learner's Linguistic background and Native language interference, and the Intralingual error which is the error committed by the learners when they misuse some Target Language rules, considering that the error cause lies within and between the target language itself and the Learners false application of certain target language rules.
+The two major causes of error, as coined by the error analysis approach, are the Interlingual error, which is an error made by the learner's linguistic background and native language interference, and the Intralingual error which is the error committed by the learners when they misuse some Target Language rules, considering that the error cause lies within and between the target language itself and the learners false application of certain target language rules.

-Error analysis in SLA was established in the 1960s by Corder and colleagues.
-Error analysis (EA) was an alternative to contrastive analysis, an approach influenced by behaviorism through which applied linguists sought to use the formal distinctions between the learners' first and second languages to predict errors.
+Error analysis in SLA was established in the 1960s by P. Corder and colleagues.
+It was an alternative to contrastive analysis, an approach influenced by behaviorism through which applied linguists sought to use the formal distinctions between the learners' first and second languages to predict errors.
 Error analysis showed that contrastive analysis was unable to predict a great majority of errors, although its more valuable aspects have been incorporated into the study of language transfer.
 A key finding of error analysis has been that many learner errors are produced by learners making faulty inferences about the rules of the new language.

 Error analysts distinguish between errors, which are systematic, and mistakes, which are not.
 They often seek to develop a typology of errors.
 Error can be classified according to basic type: omissive, additive, substitutive or related to word order.
 They can be classified by how apparent they are: overt errors such as "I angry" are obvious even out of context, whereas covert errors are evident only in context.
 Closely related to this is the classification according to domain, the breadth of context which the analyst must examine, and extent, the breadth of the utterance which must be changed in order to fix the error.
 Errors may also be classified according to the level of language: phonological errors, vocabulary or lexical errors, syntactic errors, and so on.
 They may be assessed according to the degree to which they interfere with communication: global errors make an utterance difficult to understand, while local errors do not.
 In the above example, "I angry" would be a local error, since the meaning is apparent.